SidH80/MYSQL_Burger/README.md

-# Eat Da Burger!
+# Burger Burger Burger!

-* Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+* Burger Burger Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

 * Whenever a user submits a burger's name, this app will display the burger on the left side of the page -- waiting to be devoured.